arduino-libraries/ArduinoBLE/docs/api.md

 ### `canWrite()`

-Query if a BLE characteristic is writable.
+Query if a Bluetooth® Low Energy characteristic is writable.

 #### Syntax